 Next I had to decide where to start!
 I protected my painting with layout paper and moved around the painting from left to right and then down the middle, section by section.
 The centre section of stamens and stigma was a little scary and I often wondered how I would approach that area.
 I came to the conclusion that I would cross that bridge when I came to it!

-I thoroughly enjoyed painting the golden hues of the bracts and stamens with their hairy tops.
-Getting that shine was essential too.
-This meant getting the highlights right.
-The first layer was wet-in-wet followed by graduated soft washes to build up colour.
+I thoroughly enjoyed painting the golden hues of the bracts and tepals with their hairy tops.
+Making them shine was essential too.
+This meant the highlights had to be prominent.
+The first layer of wet-in-wet was followed by graduated soft washes to build up colour.
 Once I had achieved this I could concentrate on the dry brush and fine detailing.
-This included splaying my brush into points to created rough textured lines.
+This sometimes included splaying my brush into points to created rough textured lines.
 At times I needed to use my eradicator brush to bring up highlights and lighten the edges of the tepals where they touched another.
-The following photos show the techniques used…
+The following photos show the techniques used.

 Painting the hairs…how do you paint white hairs on a white background I hear you say!
-Well, I used the very tip of my Billy Showell No. 2 brush and carefully painted in between the hairs (so painting the negative) where they overlapped another stamen.
-For the ones that were loose I used a very pale warm grey colour and painted in the fine hairs.
-The red hairs were much easier.
+Well, I used the very tip of my Billy Showell No. 2 brush and carefully painted in between the hairs (so painting the negative) where they overlapped another stamen in the background.
+For the ones that were loose with nothing behind them, I used a very pale warm grey colour and painted in the fine hairs.
+Of course, the red hairs were much easier.
 There were also little white hairs on the bracts which I painted in using a white paint……..sooooooo many hairs!

 Suddenly, I realised I was reaching the centre section of stamens!
 Ugh….what to do?
 Taking a deep breath I checked the subject thoroughly to see how the colours changed over the stamens and where the warm/cool areas were.
 I had already drawn in fine lines to indicate where the stamens were and the little twirly hairy bits (anthers) which occasionally appeared within the mass.
 It was again a case of painting the negative and laying soft graduated washes down to create form.
-The anthers needed masking before I started the fine detail work.
+The anthers needed masking out before I started the fine detail work.
 I use a mapping pen for this but you must be careful not to scratch the paper as the nib is very sharp.
-Great for small areas and fine lines though.
+It’s a great tool for small areas and fine lines though.
 See the first photo.
 I erased the masking fluid with a Tombow monochrome eraser pen.
 This has a small tip and is ideal for removing masking fluid.
 A soft rubber or a clean finger can also be used to do this.
 Make sure you do this gently to protect the surface sizing of the paper.
 The images below show these items.

 Now I had to finish off the top part with twiddly stamens and hairy anthers to create the rounded top.
 This was all done with intricate dry brush work.
 Painting the shadows was important here to create form and give the impression of lots and lots and lots of stamen hairs!